folio-org/folio-org.github.io/_faqs/how-to-obtain-refenv-logs.md

 All members of folio-org are configured to run this job.
 The service creates a tar file containing the specified logs and uploads to an S3 bucket.
 A URL to retrieve the logs is returned via a Slack notification.

+For failed [Platform hourly build](/guides/automation/#platform-hourly-build) jobs, the Okapi log is linked from the left-hand panel of its Jenkins job summary page.